tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.rnn.md

 We add forget_bias (default: 1) to the biases of the forget gate in order to reduce the scale of forgetting in the beginning of the training.

-Unlike BasicLSTMCell, this is a monolithic op and should be much faster.
-The weight and bias matrices should be compatible as long as the variable scope matches.
+Unlike rnn_cell.LSTMCell, this is a monolithic op and should be much faster.
+The weight and bias matrixes should be compatible as long as the variable scope matches, and you use `use_compatible_names=True`.
 - - -

 #### `tf.contrib.rnn.LSTMBlockCell.__call__(x, states_prev, scope=None)` {#LSTMBlockCell.__call__}